 At the moment, U.S. governmental regulation focuses on what ingredients and processes could be "generally recognized as safe" (GRAS), what are novel or unique, and what processes or substances might cause contamination.
-After some jurisdictional squabbling, the Department of Agriculture (USDA) and Food and Drug Administration (FDA) in October 2018 agreed to act as joint regulators for cellular meat and dairy products: the latter tasked with regulating food and ingredients and determining the safety of ingredients, including those in meat, poultry, and biotechnology; the former responsible for meat and poultry and their products.

-The decision to regulate jointly presents potential obstacles as well as benefits.
-In the case of the former, joint regucompanies more than it thinks: either in growing the media that cellular agriculture will require or using food science to expand the range, sustainability, and shelf life lation might lead to more bureaucratic wrangling and political interference.
+After some jurisdictional squabbling,277 the Department of Agriculture (USDA) and Food and Drug Administration (FDA) in October 2018 agreed to act as joint regulators for cellular meat and dairy products: the latter tasked with regulating food and ingredients and determining the safety of ingredients, including those in meat, poultry, and biotechnology; the former responsible for meat and poultry and their products.278 companies more than it thinks: either in growing the media that cellular agriculture will require or using food science to expand the range, sustainability, and shelf life lation might lead to more bureaucratic wrangling and political interference.
 In the case of the latter, it might open a clearer from where pathway cellular meat currently is (as a biological-scientific process within the purview of the FDA) to where it wants to be (as a food item associated with other protein sources, and thus within the purview of the USDA).
 On the face of it, therefore, there would appear to be little regulatory variability that couldn't be encompassed by the current U.S. governmental system.